Libertakodama/Elevator/README.md

 - Behavior = Interface
 - Elevator = extends Building and implements Behavior
 - Person = need to be compile or modify to test that everything works

+To compile: javac Person.java
+To execute: java Person